 When the DOJ released its September 20, 2011 memo (in December 2011), its position with regard to the sale of online lottery tickets was clarified.
 The memo stated that, "nothing in the materials supplied by the Criminal Division suggests that the New York or Illinois lottery plans involve sports wagering, rather than garden-variety lotteries.
 Accordingly, we conclude that the proposed lotteries are not within the prohibition of the Wire Act."
-122

 Three states currently offer online lottery ticket sales within their borders: Delaware, Georgia, and Illinois.
 In March 2012, Illinois became the first state in the country to offer online lottery ticket sales by initially offering sales of Mega Millions and Lotto online.
 Later in 2012, the Illinois Lottery expanded to offer Powerball ticket sales, and in the first two years of operation the Illinois Lottery has totaled online ticket sales of nearly \$37 million.
 Minnesota briefly permitted online lottery ticket sales until a measure was passed on May 7, 2015 banning it.
 The ban came a year after an earlier attempt to do so failed.
-124

 In these states, consumers who wish to purchase lottery tickets online must be residents of the state, of legal age to purchase lottery tickets, and physically located in the state at the time of the purchase.
-The states use geolocation125 and age verification126 technology, just as online gaming sites do, to ensure that players are located within their borders and of the legal age.
+The states use geolocation and age verification technology, just as online gaming sites do, to ensure that players are located within their borders and of the legal age.

 The Minnesota Lottery went live earlier this year with sales of scratch off tickets online.
 This was done without express authorization from the legislature, which has led to a flurry of activity in the state legislature.
-Several bills were introduced that would have prohibited the sale of lottery tickets online, 127 establish a moratorium on online lottery ticket sales, 128 or expressly authorize the sale of scratch tickets online, but none of the bills passed.
-129
+Several bills were introduced that would have prohibited the sale of lottery tickets online, establish a moratorium on online lottery ticket sales, or expressly authorize the sale of scratch tickets online, but none of the bills passed.

 Other states are considering legislation to allow for online lottery ticket sales within their borders.
-Massachusetts130 and New Jersey131 are currently considering legislation to allow for online lottery ticket sales.
+Massachusetts and New Jersey are currently considering legislation to allow for online lottery ticket sales.
 Florida introduced a bill to authorize online lottery ticket sales this year that failed.
 Michigan is moving forward with plans to offer online lottery ticket sales in the final quarter of 2014 and Kentucky went live with IGT in March 2016.
-West Virginia has introduced a bill that would authorize a study on online lottery and online gaming in an effort to provide the state's residents with additional lottery game choices and to improve the competitiveness of the state lottery.132 On the opposite end of the spectrum, Colorado133 enacted a law prohibiting online lottery ticket sales and Maryland134 enacted a law that placed a one year moratorium on online sales.
+West Virginia has introduced a bill that would authorize a study on online lottery game choices and to improve the competitiveness of the state lottery.
+On the opposite end of the spectrum, Colorado enacted a law prohibiting online lottery ticket sales.
+VIII. eSPORTS